Hydration - It Does a Body Good!

 The question is, “How much water should I consume to stay hydrated and what is the best way to get that amount of water into my system?”

 It is generally accepted that men should consume 130 ounces of water and women should consume 90 ounces of water per day.
 Of course, we should consume even more water when outside in the heat for long periods and when exercising or engaging in any strenuous activity.
 An easy-to-remember “rule of thumb” is to drink ½ an ounce of water per pound of body weight – that’s a lot of water!
 However, it isn’t necessary to just drink water to get good hydration.
-Eating fruits and vegetables with a high-water content such as tomatoes, cucumbers, citrus fruits, strawberries, watermelon (come on, it’s in the name!), cantaloupe, etc. will help you stay hydrated but don’t go overboard.
+Eating fruits and vegetables with a high-water content such as tomatoes, cucumbers, citrus fruits, strawberries, watermelon (come on, it’s got water in the name!), cantaloupe, etc. will help you stay hydrated but don’t go overboard.
 While fruits and vegetables are very healthy, they do contain sugar and add calories to your diet.

 Even though sugary drinks and energy drinks do provide hydration, they often come with a high sugar content (empty calories) that may result in unwanted weight gain.
 It’s generally considered best to avoid these types of drinks or, at most, consume them in moderation.